stride3d/stride-docs/en/manual/scenes/entities/transform/local-and-world-matrix.md

 ## Benefits and drawbacks

-There are some things to consider when using matrices over position, rotation and scale.
+There are some things to consider when using matrices over position, rotation and scale:

 * 🟩 More control over local and world transformations.
 * 🟩 Already used by many utility methods (e.g. `SetWorld`).